 Adam, Enoch, Abraham, Moses and Elijah were men of old who had very unusual relationships with God.
 The most significant couple in the Bible is Adam and Eve.
 You would think they had a close friendship with God, but the Bible never says that about Adam.
 The Bible tells us that Abraham was the friend (James 2:23) of God, not Adam.
-The Bible never tells us Adam and Eve saw God, but it does tells us that they heard the “sound of the LORD God walking in the garden” (Gen. 3:8).
-About 622 years later Adam saw Enoch who would later not see death because he pleased God (Gen. 5:24; Heb 11:5).
+The Bible never tells us Adam and Eve saw God, but it does tells us that they heard the “sound of the LORD God walking in the garden” (Genesis 3:8).
+About 622 years later Adam saw Enoch who would later not see death because he pleased God (Genesis 5:24; Heb 11:5).
 Elijah did not see death either, because God took him to heaven in a “chariot of fire” (2 Kings 2:11).
 Would you like to have that kind of relationship with God!

 Of all the men, it was Moses who spoke to God as a friend speaks to friend.
 It is Moses who spoke to God face-to-face and mouth-to-mouth.
 Listen to the words of God,